- Home

 - Drink ginger beer, ginger ale or ginger tea, or suck on candied ginger.

-- See below for tips on dealing with vomiting.
+- See opposite page for tips on dealing with vomiting.

 Steps to recovery after vomiting